-Other studies suggested that HSGPAs are inconsistent measures of achievement across high schools because HSGPAs predict that Black and Latino students and students from low socioeconomic status (SES) high schools will receive higher college grades than they actually do (Zwick, 2013; Zwick & Himelfarb, 2011).
-The researchers suggested that this discrepancy results from differences in the quality of high schools attended by students and showed that school average poverty, used as a proxy for school quality, accounts for some of the differences.
-They did not conduct equivalent tests of SAT scores to see if similar or larger discrepancies by race or school poverty would occur with prediction models that use SAT scores alone.
-They also found discrepancies to be much smaller when they used HSGPAs from transcripts rather than student-reported HSGPAs.
-Their arguments hold if one is to believe that race, ethnicity, and SES do not affect college success in ways unrelated to academic readiness.
-There are many reasons to believe this is not true, and studies have shown that SAT and ACT scores also overpredict college performance for the same groups (Bridgeman et al., 2000; Noble, 2004; Rothstein, 2004).
-However, this does suggest that it is important to compare students with similar backgrounds when evaluating the validity of HSGPAs or test scores as indicators of college readiness and that there may be high school effects on students' college outcomes that need to be better understood.
+Different college outcomes for student subgroups with the same HSGPAs have been used as evidence of different grading standards.
+Other studies have suggested that HSGPAs are inconsistent measures of achievement across high schools because HSGPAs predict that Black and Latino students, and students from low-SES high schools, will receive higher college grades than they actually do (Zwick & Himelfarb, 2011; Zwick, 2013).
+The researchers suggest that this discrepancy results from differences in the quality of high schools attended by students, and show that school average poverty, used as a proxy for school quality, accounts for some of the differences.
+They do not conduct equivalent tests of SAT scores to see if similar or larger discrepancies by race or school poverty would occur with prediction models that use SAT scores alone.
+They also find discrepancies to be much smaller when they use HSGPAs from transcripts, rather than student-reported HSGPAs.
+Their arguments hold if one is to believe that race, ethnicity, and SES do not affect college success in ways unrelated to acacemic readiness.
+There are many reasons to believe this is not true, and studies have shown that SAT and ACT scores also overpredict college performance for the same groups (Noble, 2004; Bridgeman, McCamleyJenkins, & Ervin, 2000; Rothstein, 2004).
+However, this does suggest that it is important to compare students with similar backgrounds when evaluating the validity of HSGPAs or test scores as indicators of college readiness, and suggests there may be high school effects on students' college outcomes that need to be better understood.